 7 days out: Cease all Ruck/Hiking activity and focus on stretching and hydrating.

-Moving through the National War Memorials, the teams take pause to learn about the respective memorials as well take time to reflect in them.
+Moving through the National War Memorials, the teams take pause to learn about the respective memorials as well as take time to reflect on them.

 REQUIRED GEAR LIST